Chūō Shinkansen: Shizuoka Prefecture dispute

 On 7 January 2022, commenting on the report, the Shizuoka Prefecture governor expressed continued opposition to construction when it could result in water levels going down, even if only during construction.
 He urged JR Central to re-investigate the possibility of returning leaking water during construction.
 On 20 January that same year, the prefecture officially called the report "insufficient", and announced that it still would not allow construction to commence.

 On 21 December 2023, during a routine press conference, JR Central’s President Niwa announced an agreement with Tokyo Electric Power Company, the Ōi River's dam operator, to diminish the volume of water extracted from the upstream dam.
 This action aims to address the anticipated impact on the Oi River’s water levels, a consequence of the construction project.
 The agreement outlines the method of reducing water intake and the concept of compensation.
 The proposal was well-received and endorsed previously by the local governing council in November 2023.

 On 2 April 2024, Governor Kawakatsu announced that he would be resigning after making statements criticised as being insulting towards certain professions.
 This came less than a week after JR Central's announcement that it would be unable to meet its goal of opening the Shinagawa-Nagoya section of the line by 2027.
 Kawakatsu's resignation was met with discussions about whether his successor would approve tunnel construction, triggering a slight rise in JR Central’s stock price.

-On May 26, 2024, the ensuing by-election was won by Yasutomo Suzuki, who was called a "Maglev Proponent" by Nikkei Asia.
-The mayor of Nagoya, a city on the maglev, also said "Mr. Suzuki has a deep understanding of industry, so I think he will get the project done quickly."
+On 26 May 2024, the ensuing by-election was won by Yasutomo Suzuki, who was called a "Maglev Proponent" by Nikkei Asia.
+The mayor of Nagoya, a city on the maglev, also said that Yasutomo Suzuki had a deep understanding of industry, so he thought Suzuki would get the project done quickly.
 Since the election, preliminary work has been approved and proceeding as of October 2024.

+In January 2026, Shizuoka governor Yasutomo Suzuki and JR Central President Niwa signed a letter of agreement where JR will pay compensation for water resources, specifically covering any decrease in the Oi River without requiring the local government to prove it was caused by the construction.

+On 26 March 2026, Shizuoka Prefecture's special committee approved all 28 environmental conservation measures proposed by JR Central, including those to reduce water consumption.
+JR Central began procedures to obtain consent from related municipalities, and Vice Governor Hiraki Sho commented that construction could now begin by the end of 2026.
+On 7 July 2026, Governor Suzuki announced that he would finalize the environmental conservation agreement with JR Central on 18 July, paving the way for the maglev's construction to begin in the prefecture.
+This would allow JR Central to begin the maglev service as early as 2036.